cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> Can I use Testing Library?

 Absolutely!
-Feel free to add the [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro/) to your setup and use its methods like `findByRole`, `findByLabelText`, `findByText`, and others to find the DOM elements.
+Feel free to add the [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro/) to your setup and use its methods like `findByRole`, `findByLabelText`, `findByText`, `findByTestId`, and others to find the DOM elements.

 The following example comes from the Testing Library's documentation